peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

-provisioned as a delegation of `INTERNAL` to nowhere from the root zone was intentionally chosen in order to make it clear that such a configuration is allowed, is consistent with this specification and facilitates the use of private namespaces named under such a top-level domain with less ambiguity than might otherwise occur.
+provisioned as a delegation of `INTERNAL` to nowhere from the root zone was intentionally chosen in order to make it clear that such a configuration is allowed, is consistent with this specification and facilitates the use of private DNS namespaces named under such a top-level domain with less ambiguity than might otherwise occur.
 This document does not provide any operational direction to the IANA, however.